ColumbiaCGUI/MercuryMessaging/README.md

 Done!

-## ISMAR 2024
+## IEEE ISMAR 2024

-A library of debugging features and UI for Mercury was presented at ISMAR 2024 with the title *An XR GUI for Visualizing Messages in ECS Architectures*.
+A library of debugging features and UI for Mercury was presented at IEEE ISMAR 2024 with the title "An XR GUI for Visualizing Messages in ECS Architectures".

-This demo will be available soon at the ACM digital library.
+The extended abstract for this demo will be available soon in the Adjunct Proceedings of IEEE ISMAR 2024 in IEEE Xplore.

 ## CHI 2018